curiouslearning/FeedTheMonster/README.md

 **Related repositories:**
 1. [Language packs](https://github.com/curiouslearning/ftm-languagepacks)
 1. [Automation scripts](https://github.com/curiouslearning/ftm-automation)

-This documentation will cover how to create and build your own localization of Feed The Monster.
-For pedagogical tips on getting started or registering interest in localizing to a specific language, please [contact us](https://www.curiouslearning.org/contact).

 # Generating a level generation (levelgen) file from a scope and sequence